Skip to content

 Compilation

-The Tact compiler can produce various outputs, ranging from the BoC of the compiled contract to various supplementary files, such as the compilation report or the contract package, which is the JSON file with the .pkg extension that one can use to verify the smart contract’s origin.
+The Tact compiler can produce various outputs, ranging from the BoC of the compiled contract to various supplementary files, such as the compilation report or the contract package.

 Build artifacts

 A number of build artifacts can be produced per compilation of each contract.
-Some of the artifacts can be omitted using configuration settings.
+Some artifacts can be omitted using configuration settings.

 Compilation report, .md

-Every markdown compilation report first features the name of the contract that it was prepared for and then the byte size of the contract compiled to BoC.
+Every markdown compilation report first features the name of the contract for which it was prepared, followed by the byte size of the contract compiled into BoC.

 Structures